 Director, Innovators Network

-Betty Borden is the Director of Policy Programs and manages the US-Japan Innovators Network, a unique collaborative program bringing together creative Japanese and Americans who are pursuing innovative and often groundbreaking ideas to improve their communities and society.
+Betty Borden is the Director of Policy Projects and manages the US-Japan Innovators Network, a unique collaborative program that brings together creative Japanese and Americans committed to creating a better work through innovative and often groundbreaking ideas to improve their communities and society.
 The Network provides opportunities for these leaders to build enduring relationships, learn from each other, inspire each other, and collaborate.
 She is also responsible for the Japan Earthquake Relief Fund, a fund Japan Society started after the March 11, 2011 Great East Japan Earthquake to support relief and long term recovery in Tohoku.
-Before coming to Japan Society, Borden worked at The Asia Foundation in Washington, DC, where she was responsible for program development and oversaw Executive Branch and Congressional relations.
-She has also worked for a U.S. Senator as a legislative aide.
-Borden holds a B.A. in International Relations from San Francisco State University.
+Before coming to Japan Society, Betty worked at The Asia Foundation in Washington, DC, where she was responsible for program development and oversaw Executive Branch and Congressional relations.
+She also worked for a U.S. Senator as a legislative aide.
+She holds a B.A. in International Relations from San Francisco State University.

 Director, Human Resources